EricCJoyce/Chess/README.md

 ```
 sudo docker run --rm -v $(pwd):/src -u $(id -u):$(id -g) --mount type=bind,source=$(pwd),target=/home/src emscripten-c emcc -Os -s STANDALONE_WASM -s EXPORTED_FUNCTIONS="['_getInputGameStateBuffer','_getInputMoveBuffer','_getOutputGameStateBuffer','_getOutputMovesBuffer','_sideToMove','_isQuiet','_isTerminal','_isSideToMoveInCheck','_nonPawnMaterial','_makeMove','_makeNullMove','_evaluate','_getMoves']" -Wl,--no-entry "philadelphia.c" -o "eval.wasm"
 ```
-This produces a `.wasm` with functions you can load into the JavaScript Player class and call like this:
+This produces a `.wasm` with functions you can load into the JavaScript Player class and call.

+The first four simply fetch the memory addresses of this module's buffers:
 - `this.evaluationEngine.instance.exports.getInputGameStateBuffer();` returns the address of the evaluation module's input-gamestate buffer.
 - `this.evaluationEngine.instance.exports.getInputMoveBuffer();` returns the address of the evaluation module's input-move buffer.
 - `this.evaluationEngine.instance.exports.getOutputGameStateBuffer();` returns the address of the evaluation module's output-gamestate buffer.
 - `this.evaluationEngine.instance.exports.getOutputMovesBuffer();` returns the address of the evaluation module's output-moves buffer.

+The other module functions are as follows:
 - `this.evaluationEngine.instance.exports.sideToMove();` returns `'w'` or `'b'`.
 - `this.evaluationEngine.instance.exports.isQuiet();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 - `this.evaluationEngine.instance.exports.isTerminal();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 - `this.evaluationEngine.instance.exports.isSideToMoveInCheck();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 - `this.evaluationEngine.instance.exports.nonPawnMaterial();` returns an unsigned integer value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 This function is used by the negamax module to test whether there is enough material to try null-move pruning.
-- `this.evaluationEngine.instance.exports.makeMove();` .
-- `this.evaluationEngine.instance.exports.makeNullMove();` .
+- `this.evaluationEngine.instance.exports.makeMove();` decodes and applies the move stored in `inputMoveBuffer` to the decoded game state stored in `inputGameStateBuffer`, and writes the encoded, resultant game state in `outputGameStateBuffer`.
+- `this.evaluationEngine.instance.exports.makeNullMove();` decodes the game state stored in `inputGameStateBuffer`, applies a null-move, and writes the encoded, resultant game state in `outputGameStateBuffer`.
 - `this.evaluationEngine.instance.exports.evaluate(bool);` .
 - `this.evaluationEngine.instance.exports.getMoves();` .